aserto-dev/aserto-react/README.md

       }
     }

-    // load the access map when Auth0 has finished initializing if (!isLoading && isAuthenticated) {
+    // load the display state map when Auth0 has finished initializing if (!isLoading && isAuthenticated) {
       load();
     }